michellevit/Production-Planner/README.txt

 - Update the file paths for the .bat scripts
 - Install node:
   - https://nodejs.org/en
+- Create a virtual environment in the main folder:
+  - Run: cd C:\path\to\project\Production-Planner
+  - Run: python -m venv venv
+  - Run: cd C:\path\to\project\Production-Planner
+  - Run: pip install -r requirements.txt
+- Update the file paths for the scripts:
+  - Go to the main folder, and open the scripts folder
+  - Go through each file (including files in the error_scripts subfolder) and update the file paths
 - Follow instructions for 'Preparing To Run In Development' (step 4) OR 'Preparing To Deploy In Production' (step 5)
-- Create a superuser to access Django admin site:
-  - cd into the django folder
-  - python manage.py createsuperuser
-  - Use credentials from the .env file
-  - To access Django's admin interface - go to broswer url: http://localhost:8000/admin/login/?next=/admin/

 ----------